Converting Existing Terraform HCL to CDKTF Python

 FAQ

 How do I preserve existing Terraform state during CDKTF conversion?
 Lock the remote backend.
-Export a state snapshot.
+Export a state snapshot with terraform state pull.
 Run cdktf synth.
-Use cdktf import or terraform state mv to map legacy addresses before deploying.
+Use terraform import in the synthesized output directory to map legacy addresses before deploying.

 How do I enforce Python 3.9+ typing for complex infrastructure variables?
-Use typing.Dict[str, Any], typing.Optional, and typing.List for all inputs.
+Use typing.Dict[str, Any], typing.Optional, and typing.List for heterogeneous inputs.
 Validate at instantiation with pydantic or isinstance checks to prevent runtime synthesis failures.

 What is the safest rollback procedure if cdktf deploy fails?
 Halt the pipeline immediately.
-Restore the pre-migration state snapshot.
-Run terraform state replace-provider if aliases changed.
+Restore the pre-migration state snapshot via terraform state push.
 Revert to the legacy branch until drift is reconciled.
+Run terraform plan to verify the restored state before re-attempting the migration.